Manual on Uniform Traffic Control Devices

 These treatments have added to prior successes such as shared lane markings (sharrows), Bikes May Use Full Lane signs, and bike route system signs.

 The last MUTCD was adopted after public comment in 2009.
 Despite a goal to adopt a new MUTCD every 5 years, the Federal Government has not proceeded with this final step, and the tentative date to publish the notice has been set back many times.
-The members of the Bicycle Technical Committee and National Committee continue to work and develop new designs, but continue to hear that the schedule for the new MUTCD has not been set.
-Recent reports suggest that there may not be a newly adopted MUCTD until 2021.
+The members of the Bicycle Technical Committee and National Committee continue to work and develop new designs.

 The League is proud of its support of the National Committee and committed to improving the MUTCD.
 We appreciate the support of our members for engaging in the National Committee process and working on institutional issues that affect all bicyclists in the United States.